Meet the Team...So far!

 Richard Howe

-Richard is a journalist who's lived in Pilton for 30 years and who thought up The Pilton Story to record memories of local people for an oral archive.
+Richard is a journalist who's lived in Pilton for 35 years and who thought up the idea of The Pilton Story to record memories of local people for an oral archive.
 Picture courtesy of the North Devon Journal.

 Margaret Reed

-Margaret has lived in Pilton for 58 years, for many years has researched and published works on the history of the parish, is a Trustee of Pilton United Charities, member of Pilton Church Hall Committee etc.
+Margaret has lived in Pilton for more than 60 years, for many years has researched and published works on the history of the parish, is a Trustee of Pilton United Charity and is a member of Pilton Church Hall Committee etc.

 Clea Curtis